roflcoopter/viseron/README.md

 Points are used to form a polygon for an object detection zone or a motion detection mask.

-To easily genereate points you can use a tool like [image-map.net](https://www.image-map.net/).\
+To easily generate points you can use a tool like [image-map.net](https://www.image-map.net/).\
 Just upload an image from your camera and start drawing your zone.\
 Then click **Show me the code!** and adapt it to the config format.\
 Coordinates ```coords="522,11,729,275,333,603,171,97"``` should be turned into this: